Ellen More: Africans represented in court drama

-Records of 16th-century court and civic drama include both performers of African origin and perfomers wearing costumes representing imagined African people or "moors".
+Records of 16th-century court and civic drama include both performers of African origin and performers wearing costumes representing imagined African people or "moors".
 In 1504 and 1505 James IV employed an African drummer known as the "More taubronar".
 James IV travelled with him and four Italian minstrels on his trip to the north to Darnaway and Elgin.
 The drummer devised a masque or dance for the tournament held on Shrove-Tide, called "Fasterins Eve".
 Twelve dancers wore costumes in black and white fabrics.
 The "taubronar" was paid a fee, an annual salary, of the same value as that paid to another drummer, Guilliam, and to Margaret Tudor's English attendant Mistress Elizabeth Barley, who later married Lord Elphinstone.

-Later Stewart court festivities and drama with African actors and actors portraying Africans, include; the Entry of Mary, Queen of Scots into Edinburgh in 1561, the baptism of James VI at Stirling in December 1566, the Entry of Anne of Denmark to Edinburgh (1590), the baptism of Prince Henry (1594), and The Masque of Blackness (1605).
+Later Stewart court festivities and drama with African actors and actors portraying Africans, include; the Entry of Mary, Queen of Scots into Edinburgh in 1561, the wedding of Mary, Queen of Scots, and Henry, Lord Darnley in July 1565, the baptism of James VI at Stirling in December 1566, the Entry of Anne of Denmark to Edinburgh (1590), the baptism of Prince Henry (1594), and The Masque of Blackness (1605).
 Clare McManus identifies "markers of difference, foreigness and liminality" and "compact symbols of blackness and femininity initially encapsulated in the body of the Black Lady" of James IV's tournaments which reappeared at the baptism of Prince Henry, and were suited to Scottish conventions of court theatre and performance.
 A "threat of diversity" was defused through theatrical representation.